 Which means companies, apps, e-commerce sites, or any other entity can change their TOS on a dime, and most of us are none the wiser — because we choose not to be.

 What implications does this have, specifically, on the private information we give up?

 In 2021, the social audio app Clubhouse came under scrutiny by the Stanford Internet Observatory (SIO) because of how careless the platform was with private data.
 SIO worried the company’s negligence posed “immediate security risks to Clubhouse’s millions of users.”

-Recently, The Wall Street Journal reported that at least 11 popular apps, totaling tens of millions of downloads, have been sharing sensitive data entered by users.
-In a similar vein, the L.A.
-Times is making headlines for suing IBM for illegally and deceptively mining users’ private data via its Weather Channel app.
+And in 2019, “The Wall Street Journal” reported that at least 11 popular apps, totaling tens of millions of downloads, were sharing users' sensitive data.
+That same year, “The L.A.
+Times” made headlines for suing IBM for illegally and deceptively mining users’ private data via its Weather Channel app.
 The app combed users’ personal geolocation data for advertising and other commercial purposes.

 Digital interactions are a given, but we don’t have to accept data privacy infractions at face value.
 Until transparency and protocols around user data evolve, companies need a solution that allows insight into the use (and health) of data.

 A 2021 poll by Ipsos found that 70% of Americans feel it’s become harder to control who has access to their personal information.
 It doesn’t help that data privacy and compliance regulations have changed rapidly over the last few years.

 On a global scale, this means digital interactions are becoming increasingly complex.
 As of 2022, Gartner suggests that the software-as-a-service (SaaS) market, backed by the public cloud, is worth roughly $172 billion.
 As more companies run on SaaS offerings, a growing need exists to regularly monitor vendor health.
 This includes TOS policy updates, compliance adherence, litigation cases, and data privacy initiatives.